WoutPitje/AiQuizMaker2/Documentation/environment-setup.md

 # Environment Setup Guide

 ## Overview
-This guide covers the complete environment setup for the AiQuizMaker application, including system dependencies, environment variables, and performance optimization configurations.
+This guide covers the complete environment setup for the 🧠 QuizAi application, including system dependencies, environment variables, and performance optimization configurations.

 ## Prerequisites